timsims1717/dwarf-sweeper/README.md

 Use the mouse to select blocks to dig (left click) or mark (right click)

-Q to pick up items and interact
+Q to pick up and drop items and interact

 E to use equipped item